Kylie Jenner And Tyga Still Together Amid Cheating Rumors [Debunked]

 — Kardashian News (@KardashianNewsb) March 14, 2017

 The couple was also spotted together on movie night with Kylie’s family.
 According to a report via Hollywood Life, Kylie and Tyga were first spotted having lunch.
 Later that night, they were then seen heading out to the movies with Kylie’s family members, Kim Kardashian, Kourtney Kardashian, Caitlyn Jenner, and Rob Kardashian.
-According to Kim’s Snapchat account, they saw the new Christian movie The Shack in theaters.
+According to Kim’s Snapchat account, they saw the new Christian movie, The Shack, in theaters.

 The younger Jenner sister wore a black oversized sweatshirt and light colored leggings.
 She paired her simple look with white sneakers and her dark hair wore down and styled wavy.
 There was little conversation when Jenner and Tyga left the cinema, seeming quiet in front of the paparazzi.